michailmitsakis/notion-second-brain/README.md

 ## Install

 Single venv.
-One openai swap to move between RAG/agent mode and marker mode (see [OpenAI conflict](#openai-conflict-marker-pdf-vs-pydantic-ai)).
+One conflict: openai version swap to move between RAG/agent mode and marker mode (see [OpenAI conflict](#openai-conflict-marker-pdf-vs-pydantic-ai)).

 ### With pip